AmirulAndalib/GalaxyMaxHzPub/README.md

 #### Important Notes for OneUI6.0 (Android14) :
 * Starting OneUI6.0, installing the app on OneUi6.0 requires doing it via ADB using this command:
   * `adb install --bypass-low-target-sdk-block galaxy_max_hz_v8.1.apk`
+  * If using ADB for the first time, check steps 1 to 6 of this [guide](https://github.com/tribalfs/GalaxyMaxHzPub/wiki/How-to-grant-WRITE_SECURE_SETTINGS)
 * You also need to _Allow restricted settings_ to the app:
   * Open Settings > Apps > Galaxy MaxHz > Click top right menu in the window that will open > Click _Allow restricted settings_.